18. Hapless Visitors

 Maximilian Andreevich Poplavsky

-Poplavsky is Berlioz’ uncle, who lives in Kiev.
-Bulgakov himself was from Kiev too.
-At the beginning of the book; in chapter 3, Berlioz sets out for the exit from Patriarch’s Ponds to call the secret police and runs towards his own decapitation, and Woland calls out : “Would you like me to have a telegram sent at once to your uncle in Kiev?” .
+Poplavsky is Berlioz’ uncle by marriage, living in Kyiv.
+Bulgakov himself was born in Kyiv.
+At the beginning of the book, in chapter 3, while Berlioz runs to the exit of the Patriarch’s Ponds to call the secret police, Woland calls out: «Would you like me to have a telegram sent at once to your uncle in Kiev?»

-There exists a Russian phrase saying: “В огороде бузина, а в Киеве дядька” - “elderberries in the garden, an uncle in Kiev.”
-It’s a reply given to someone who just made an illogical reasoning or conclusion.
+There exists a Russian phrase saying: «В огороде бузина, а в Киеве дядька» or «the elderberries are in the garden, and the uncle is in Kiev».
+It’s a reply given when there is no logical connection between the various things someone is saying, like in «you're mixing apples and oranges».

 Click here to read more about Poplavsky